HemanthRaghu96/Ecommerce-typescript-frontend/README.md

+# Ecommerce(typescript) Frontend

+An E-commerce (typescript)Application is nothing but an e-commerce store where a person gets items from a vendor for low prices and sells items for the customers for profit. \
+In this application I have used my own API for Users, Items, Users, Items, Customers, Admin, Product, and Orders. \
+For all the individual APIs I made CRUD operations like add, edit, view selected data, and delete in the UI. \
+I have used ReactJS,react-bootstrap, Axios,react-router-dom, and redux.
+Kindly view the API documentation for more details.

+Frontend Server link:
+API documentation :

+This project is open source, 🚀 Give a Star ⭐️ & Fork to this project ...
+Happy coding! 🤩
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.